What to Expect at Your First Appointment at the Liver Care Center

 Before Your Appointment

-Please keep in mind that our hospital is a big place.
-You may want to arrive about 30 minutes before your child's appointment—15 minutes to park and walk to the Liver Care Center (located at main hospital, Burnet Campus) and 15 minutes to check in at the registration desk on C2.
+Please keep in mind that our hospital is a big place (Burnet Campus).
+You may want to arrive about 30 minutes before your child's appointment—15 minutes to park and walk to the Liver Care Center, located on C2 and 15 minutes to check in at the registration desk on C2.

-Please contact us if you are running late for your appointment.
+Please contact us if you are running late to your appointment.

 At Your Appointment